Turning Your Nursing Experience into Nursing Credits

 If you're looking to transfer your prior experience into nursing credits at WGU, it's easy to get started.
 Be sure to keep the following in mind:

-The decision to go back to school could be just what you need for a career change, and it may even propel your nursing career to the next level.
+The decision to go back to school could be just what you need, and it may even propel your nursing career to the next level.
 Remember—you might be further along than you think.

 Whether you’re hoping to become a primary or acute care nurse, home health nurse, nurse anesthetist, or one of any number of other roles, talking with a WGU Enrollment Counselor can help you better understand which credits you can transfer to achieve your goals faster.